 Create a spill kit with white towels, a spray bottle of cold water, and disposable gloves.
 Store it under your kitchen sink for instant access.

-DIY Cleaning Solutions That Actually Work
+Pretreat Carpet Stains With DIY Solutions That Work

 White vinegar neutralizes odours and dissolves mineral deposits.
 Create a 1:1 mixture of white vinegar and water for pet accidents, coffee spills, and general deodorizing.
 Vinegar's acetic acid breaks down uric acid crystals in pet urine, eliminating odours at the source rather than masking them.
 This solution also removes soap residue from previous cleaning attempts.
 WorkSafeBC approves vinegar as a non-toxic cleaning agent safe for homes with children and pets.
-Avoid vinegar on natural stone or marble thresholds—the acid etches these surfaces permanently.
+Avoid vinegar on natural stone or marble thresholds - the acid etches these surfaces permanently.

 Baking soda absorbs odours and lifts embedded stains when used as a pre-treatment.
 Sprinkle liberally over dry stains or odorous areas, let sit for 15 minutes to 2 hours, then vacuum thoroughly.
 For tough stains, make a paste with 3 parts baking soda to 1 part water, apply to the stain, let dry completely, and vacuum.
 Baking soda's alkaline pH neutralizes acidic stains like vomit or wine.
 The Carpet and Rug Institute confirms that baking soda won't damage carpet fibres or backing when used as directed, making it ideal for regular maintenance between professional cleanings.